TheVindicators4/SemesterProject/README.md

 $ gulp
 ```

-To run your application with *production* environment configuration, execute gulp as follows:
+To run the application with *production* environment configuration, execute gulp as follows:

 ```bash
 $ gulp prod